Have a Question?

 In order to be eligible for any of these types of financial aid, FAFSA needs to be submitted annually or once a year.
 Federal aid includes grants, loans, and work-study while State aid includes grant and legislative scholarships.

 Here are a few resources to help with filing your FAFSA application.

-- Apply for a signature or pin to sign the online application in advance: http://www.pin.ed.gov
+- Apply in advance for a Federal Student Aid ID to use to sign the online application at : https://fsaid.ed.gov/

 There are a lot of questions you’ll need to answer when filling out your FAFSA.
 Check out our videos for a better understanding of the process.